allen505/bigDataProj/README.md

 **NOTE**: Run all the cell only ONCE

-You have to run `mongosetup.ipynb` every time you use `docker compose up -d`
+Make sure that you use `docker compose stop` rather than `docker compose down`